|Workers in the rice fields in Bali.|

 “Sightings on the Beach in Bali”

-Its almost as if I’m at a loss for words after yesterday’s post which garnered responses from all over the world.
-We both received numerous comments and likes on Facebook, comments on posts and numerous email messages wishing us well after posting our new 669 day itinerary.
+It’s almost like I can’t find words after yesterday’s post that got answers from around the world.
+We both received many comments and likes on Facebook, comments on posts and many emails wishing us well after posting our new 669 day itinerary.

 If you missed the itinerary yesterday, please click here to see where we’ll be heading over this next extended period.